I am kind of ok -

 I’m ok when I have to hold myself together until my first cup of coffee

-I’m ok gathering myself in like precious linen so it doesn’t drag on the floor and walking with my head held high, and light, and very happy with myself, the secret excitement of a child.
+I’m ok gathering myself in like precious linen high off the floor and walking light headed towards my day with the secret excitement of a child.

 I’m ok about when I look in the mirror and feel ambivalent about who looks back.